Joanne Persico: Coaching career

 In 2023, Persico guided the St. John’s volleyball program to immense success as it saw its 13th and second consecutive 20-win season.
-Persico also led her squad to its fifth BIG EAST Tournament in the last six years, going all the way to the program’s third title game after taking down Marquette, 3-2, in the semifinal round.
+Persico also led her squad to its fifth Big East Tournament in the last six years, going all the way to the program’s third title game after taking down Marquette, 3-2, in the semifinal round.
 St. John’s also was selected for its third National Invitational Volleyball Championship (NIVC) postseason tournament, making it to the second round.

-Persico also received a slew of post season awards following the 2023 campaign, as she and her coaching staff were selected as the BIG EAST Coaching Staff of the Year.
+Persico also received a slew of post season awards following the 2023 campaign, as she and her coaching staff were selected as the Big East Coaching Staff of the Year.
 The legendary St. John’s coach also was tabbed as the AVCA East Coach Region Coach of the Year.
-The team also received plenty of postseason accolades, as Erin Jones and Lucrezia Lodi were tabbed to the All-BIG EAST Team.
-Rashanny Solano Smith was also named to the All-BIG EAST Freshman Team.
+The team also received plenty of postseason accolades, as Erin Jones and Lucrezia Lodi were tabbed to the All-Big East Team.
+Rashanny Solano Smith was also named to the All-Big East Freshman Team.
 Jones continued to rack up postseason awards, as she also notched her first AVCA East Coast Region Team Selection.

 In 2024, Persico led the Red Storm to yet another 20 win season, her 14th overall and third straight.
-Persico guided St. Johnís to its 13th BIG EAST Tournament appearance.
+Persico guided St. Johnís to its 13th Big East Tournament appearance.
 Her squad was selected to play in the Women's NIVC for the third consecutive year, making it to the Fab Four.

 Persico continued coach to Erin Jones to yet another standout season.
-Jones broke the BIG EAST triple-double record with eight in conference play.
+Jones broke the Big East triple-double record with eight in conference play.
 She finished the season with 11 triple-doubles and 13 double-doubles.
 The team was named an American Volleyball Coaches Association team academic award for the 12th straight year, boasting a 3.82 team GPA.

+To kick off the 2025 season, she was inducted into the Order Sons and Daughters of Italy in America Sports Hall of Fame.
+This is the fourth time Persico was enshrined into a hall of fame, joining men's basketball head coach Rick Pitino and the legendary Lou Carnesecca to represent St. John's Athletics in the OSDIA Hall of Fame.